Saturday, January 10, 2015

 On Friday, I didn't run as far as I would have with Kate, but I ran a solid 5 1/2 miles and I felt so glad I'd stuck with my running plan.
 When I got home I was able to notice that tentative space at the beginning of my chili making.
 At the start of cutting the onions and garlic, I wasn't thrilled, I wasn't fully in it, but I consciously told myself that this space was temporary, and sure enough, I eventually succumbed and was able to enjoy the activity of cooking.
 Then I moved on to the Christmas tree...

-It happens like this in Yoga too.
-Many of us struggle through the first set of Pranayama.
+It happens like this in yoga too.
+Many of us struggle through the first few postures.
 Arghhh, do I want to do this?
 Do I really want to be here?
-Pranayama represents that important choice changing time.
 We make the choice to practice yoga, to get into the practice room, but there is often that tentativeness at the beginning, those moments where we are not fully committed.
-And then, almost always after the first set of breathing, we are through the part of actually making the choice, and we are able to be fully in our practice.
+And then, almost always after the first few posture we are through the part of actually making the choice, and we are able to be fully in our practice.

 For me, recognizing that there is a natural need to make time to transition into a choice has been incredibly liberating.
 It feels like a new permission to give deliberate space to my resistance, to acknowledge that this is part of getting to the next phase.
 Knowing that making the choice to do something- a new activity or an old one-- may come with some discomfort at the beginning, is ultimately an opportunity to take lots of new plunges, do more new things.
 Make the choice to make the choice.